 Remind your customers of an upcoming due date with a friendly email, making sure it is courteous and does not give them the impression of being chased for a payment that is not yet technically due.
 A reminder the day before the due date will ensure that your invoice is at the forefront of their mind and could make the difference between a payment on time and an account in arrears.
 Same thing goes with an overdue payment, react quickly and remind the customer that their payment was not received on time – the longer you wait to let them know the later their payment (and most likely all future payments) will be as they will not feel the sense of urgency that you might be experiencing.
 You may soon realise that some companies simply will not pay until they are being chased for the payment, so get in there as early as possible to ensure your business is not impacted by late payers too often.

 Access extra cashflow

 Relying on customers’ payments to ensure things run smoothly for your business can be stressful, and if there is one thing you probably need less of it is stress.
 At Capital on Tap we made it our mission to help businesses like yours have access to extra cashflow when they most need it so that late customer payments do not jeopardise their entire business.
 With a Capital on Tap account, you can transfer funds directly into your business account to fill in the gaps while you chase your customers for late payments.
-Even better, with the Capital on Tap Business Rewards Card you earn 1% cashback on all purchases and there is no interest on card purchases for up to 37 days when you pay your balance off in full each month.
-This means that you can use your Rewards Card to purchase your stock or equipment, earn 1% back and pay it off once your customers have paid you back at no extra cost!
+Even better, with the Capital on Tap Business Card, there is no interest on card purchases for up to 37 days when you pay your balance off in full each month.
+This means that you can use your card to purchase your stock or equipment and pay it off once your customers have paid you back at no extra cost!